n8n-io/n8n-docs/docs/environments/version-control/setup.md

 	1. **Commit author email**: the email address for the Git account that owns the repository.
 1. Copy the SSH key.

-### Set up Git access
+## Step 3: Set up Git access

 Set up SSH access by creating a deploy key for the repository using the SSH key from n8n.
 The key must have write access.

-The steps depend on your Git provider:
+The steps depend on your Git provider.
+Help links for common providers:

 * [GitHub | Managing deploy keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys){:target=_blank .external-link}
 * [GitLab | Deploy keys](https://docs.gitlab.com/ee/user/project/deploy_keys/){:target=_blank .external-link}

-### Connect n8n and configure your environment
+## Step 4: Connect n8n and configure your environment

 1. In **Settings** > **Version Control** in n8n, select **Connect**. n8n connects to your Git repository.
 1. Under **Instance settings**, choose which branch you want to use for the current n8n instance.